(And What to Do About Them)

 Second, remind yourself how silly it is to let a blood glucose reading determine your self-esteem, to think that your meter is trying to control your life, or to think that it is tormenting you about the fact that you have diabetes.
 Challenge these automatic thoughts when they occur, and remind yourself that these readings are just numbers.
 One way to help this change process is to get silly and give your meter a name and, perhaps, a personality.
 Then imagine what this character might say to you: “My meter Fred told me that my blood glucose was 275 mg/dl this morning, and he went on to lecture me about what a numskull I am.”
 But don’t let him get away with talking to you like that; argue back!

-Third, respond to your blood glucose readings by thinking about what action you want to take.
+Third, respond to your blood sugar readings by thinking about what action you want to take.
 For example, if the number is high, rather than thinking, “How did I mess up this time?” ask, “What can I do about this right now?”
-(If the answer is “I don’t know,” think about making an appointment with your doctor or diabetes educator to learn how to respond to high and low blood glucose levels.)
+(If the answer is “I don’t know,” think about making an appointment with your doctor or diabetes educator to learn how to respond to high and low blood sugar levels.)
 By focusing on problem-solving, you can empower yourself and free yourself from self-blame.

 Be reasonable about blood glucose expectations.
 You may have unrealistic expectations for what you can accomplish.
 To avoid becoming discouraged by a high or low reading, consider what a fair and acceptable range of blood glucose values would be for you.
 At what numbers would you consider your blood glucose to be too high or too low?
 In consultation with your health-care provider, decide how often you should be within that range to be successful.